Calculate the Area of a Circle

 The arcs of the quadrants of the circle that equals in area to the square intersect right in between those limits, at the quarters on its centerlines.

-The ratio between the radius of the circle and the side of the square is calculable.
+The ratio between the radius and the side length is calculable.

 When the overlapping area equals to the uncovered area in the middle, the sum of the areas of the quadrants is equal to the area of the square.
 That square represents the area of the circle in square units.